aladinyo/WhatsappyApp/README.md

 # WhatsappyApp
 WhatsappyApp is a whatsapp clone progressive web application built with react nodejs and firebase it allows you to send messages talk with people and serach for them and many more.

+Warning: this app is just an open source project it doesn't have the feature of deleting your account also you will sign in with your google account so use a fake one you are responsible of giving your data.

 # Live Demo
 https://whatsappy-app.web.app/  ALLOW NOTIFICATIONS !!!
 the app may not run because free limits of firebase or hosting service has been exceeded !!
-Warning: this app is just an open source project it doesn't have the feature of deleting your account also you will sign in with your google account so use a fake one.

 # Preview
   <img src="https://github.com/aladinyo/WhatsappyApp/blob/main/preview1.png" width="600">